nirre7/ignite-bowser-diff-purge/USAGE.md

 #### 2 Prepare the patch

-The patch is made for the RnDiffApp located in the *RnDiffApp* folder of this repository.
+The patch is made for the IgniteDiffApp located in the *IgniteDiffApp* folder of this repository.
 To use it in your own repository, some changes are needed.

-Don't worry about the root folder *RnDiffApp*, it can be ignored with the option `-p 2` (see https://git-scm.com/docs/git-apply)
+Don't worry about the root folder *IgniteDiffApp*, it can be ignored with the option `-p 2` (see https://git-scm.com/docs/git-apply)

 Then, some files include the name of the app in their path:

-- All files in the `ios` directory (example: `ios/RnDiffApp/AppDelegate.m`)
+- All files in the `ios` directory (example: `ios/IgniteDiffApp/AppDelegate.m`)
 - Some files in the `android` directory (example:
-`android/app/src/main/java/com/rndiffapp/MainActivity.java`)
+`android/app/src/main/java/com/igniteDiffApp/MainActivity.java`)

-You have to edit the patch and replace all occurences of `ios/RnDiffApp` and `com/rndiffapp` by the name of your app.
+You have to edit the patch and replace all occurences of `ios/IgniteDiffApp` and `com/igniteDiffApp` by the name of your app.

 #### 3 Set up the 3-way merge